mirte-robot/mirte-documentation/doc/introduction.rst

-Mirte (Mirte, an Inspiring Robot for Technology Education) is yet another robot developed for education.
+MIRTE (MIRTE, an Inspiring Robot for Technology Education) is yet another robot developed for education.
 Robotics, due to the its multidisciplinary nature, is a good way to teach about STEM eduction.
 This is why a lot of robotics kits have been developed already.
 So why yet another?
 We believe that robotic kits for education should be cheap, open source, not only focus on the